-Can you burn anything?
+Can you burn anything on a bonfire?

-No you cannot.
+No, you cannot.
 Under the Environmental Protection Act 1990, it is an offence to burn any substance that will release harmful fumes causing pollution to the environment or harm to human health (these could include plastic, rubber or painted items).

 You need to ensure that the fire is contained and does not escape causing damage or injury to people.
 It is also an offence if anyone on a public road is “injured, interrupted or endangered” by fire or smoke from your bonfire.